yimuchen/SiPMCalibControl/docs/mainpage.md

 drs pico i2c gpio video # Output should contain at least these 5 groups.
 ```

-After this, log into the tileboard controller, and start the relevant services
+After this, log into the tileboard controller (again, contact administrators for
-using the following 2 commands:
+how to do this), and start the relevant services using the following 2 commands:

 ```bash
 [user@TBController]$ $HOME/scripts/startup.sh